MrTeejay619/FinalProject_Chess/README.md

 ## Bugs

 1. If a User has a pending challenge or has challenged another user they should be removed from the lobby.
-3. Checkmate breaks the board so the mate checker is removed
+2. Checkmate breaks the board so the mate checker is removed
-4. On any Compilation errors rebuild the project
+3. On any Compilation errors rebuild the project
-5. Upon starting a new game after previously returning to the lobby, sometimes the auto refresh does not work.
-Simply start a new game if this is the case.
+4. Small chance for refresher breaking

 ## Caveats
-- chessboards and alerts will apear on top of one another.
+- chessboards and alerts will appear on top of one another.
 This would not be an issue if being played on seperate clients.
 -the server ports are hard coded to work over localhost for your testing purposes. the port selection scene was omitted intentionally